“What is psychotherapy?”

 There are a number of ways to address the same issues and over the years I have gained experience in working with many different models.
 The particular way we work will depend of a number of different factors, including the nature of the issue and the method that we think may be most suited to you and your situation.

 If you have a particular issue then we may agree to meet for a set number of sessions with a particular focus and goal.
-If your difficulties are more complex then we will need to meet for a longer period of time.
-The initial meeting will help us identify the best way forward.
-You will not be committed to further sessions unless you decide that this is what you choose.
+If your difficulties are more entrenched then we will may need to meet for a longer period of time.

 I believe that for change to occur it is important that you experience a safe, confidential and trusting relationship.
 Without trust it is difficult to talk about the things that affect you.
 We will work at a pace that feels comfortable to you.
 Once a certain level of trust has been established you will find it easier to discuss sensitive issues and be in a better position to make changes in your life.